jef41/tilt-micro-bridge/README.md

 The following features are implemented, planned, or will be investigated in the future:

-* [ ] Get a minimal demonstration working
+* [x] Get a minimal demonstration working
-* [ ] Get Grainfather provider working
+* [x] Get Grainfather provider working
 * [ ] Tilt status log file (JSON)
 * [ ] Enable averaging
+* [ ] More robust WiFi check/reconnect
+* [ ] Watchdog/restarts
+* [ ] Error logging
 * [ ] Calibrate Tilt readings with known good values
 * [ ] Build Instructions
 * [ ] UF2 release

 # Installation

-Install an approprioate Micropython distribution onto the microcontroller
+Install an appropriate Micropython distribution onto the microcontroller

 Using Thonny, copy the contents of the 'bridge' folder to the root of the device

 create a config.json file on the root of the device.
 Specify Wifi credentials, Tilt colour & Grainfather upload URL

+Using Thonny run the file picoTilt_6.py (or rename that file to main.py so it autoruns).

+This version is a working in principle version.
+It is functional, but requires a lot more refinement before it could be considered a stable, working version for release.

 ## Configuration